Saturday, August 11th:

 Martin Kreutz: And how did she die?

 Jason Bourne: She was shot.
-We were together in India.
-He came for me.
+We were together in

 Martin Kreutz: Did you kill him?